-The Corporation adopted the requirements in accordance with Accounting Standards Board's Accounting Standards Update No. 2016-14-Not-for-Profit Entities (Topic 958): Presentation of Financial Statements of Not-for-Profit Entities (ASU 2016-14).
+The Corporation is required to report its financial statements in accordance with Accounting Standards Board's Accounting Standards Update No. 2016-14-Not-for-Profit Entities (Topic 958): Presentation of Financial Statements of Not-for-Profit Entities (ASU 2016-14).
 This update addresses the complexity and understandability of net asset classification, deficiencies in information about liquidity and availability of resources, and the lack of consistency in the type of information provided about expenses and investment return between not-for-profit entities.
 A key change required by ASU 2016-14 is the net asset classes used in financial statements.
 Amounts previously reported as unrestricted net assets are now reported as assets without donor restrictions and amounts previously reported as temporarily restricted net assets and permanently restricted net assets are now reported as assets with donor restrictions.